-The State of California plans to ban gas furnaces and water heaters installed after 2030.
-SMUD also plans to become carbon free by 2030.
-Some California cities already prohibit gas appliances in new construction homes.
+The State of California Air Resource Board currently has a proposal to ban gas storage water heaters in 2027 and gas furnaces installed after 2029.
+SMUD also has been working to become carbon neutral by 2030.
+Some California cities already prohibit gas appliances in new construction homes and require low NOx gas furnaces in system replacements.

-Part of their combined initiative is offering incentives to homeowners who convert natural gas and propane appliances to all-electric (heat pump) versions now.
+Part of their combined initiatives is offering incentives to homeowners who convert natural gas and propane appliances to all-electric heat pumps.

 Heat Pumps are not new, however they have been dramatically improved over the years.
 Here is some useful information to help you decide if a heat pump conversion is the best HVAC option for you.